Sound HowTo

 Find out your sound output number

-Now let’s check on the current configuration of the system
+Once logged in, let’s check on the current configuration of the system

 aplay -l